schalkventer/schalkventer/README.md

 - 🛸 **_Co-administrator_** at [ZA Tech](https://zatech.co.za/), a 15 000+ member Slack workspace used by the South Africa tech community at large, and it's sister workspace [ZA Product Design](https://zapd.co.za/).

-- 🧠 **Creator** of [Sourcemaps](http://sourcemaps.org), a collection of resources and interviews on mental health and vurnerability within the South Africa tech industry as a means to provide support and destigmatise mental illness.

 ## Previously:

 - 📚 **Co-creator** of the [Bachelor of Arts in Interaction Design](https://creativeacademy.ac.za/schools-degrees/interaction-design/) NQF LEVEL 7 Graduate Degree at [CTCA](https://creativeacademy.ac.za/) with [Carly Withtaker](http://carlywhitaker.co.za/).